The Good Lord Bird: Is the TV Show Inspired by Real People?

 ‘The Good Lord Bird’ is a TV miniseries set primarily in the 1850s that stars Joshua Caleb Johnson as Onion, an enslaved teenager.
 He eventually becomes a member of a motley crew of abolitionist soldiers led by John Brown, played by Ethan Hawke, and even participates in the raid in Harpers Ferry.
 The series dives deep to explore the racism and social injustices that people of color have been facing in our society for a long while.
-So, is this movie based on real events?
+So, is this movie based on true events?

 The book is also a favorite of the Oscar-nominated actor, who was inspired to take on this role despite feeling like it was quite the challenge.
 Ethan Hawke further explained that the tone of the series is something that has already been done by Quentin Tarantino and the Coen Brothers in the past.
 After all, the plot is a combination of many eclectic and ridiculous narratives enveloped by poignancy.
 The miniseries is also a passion project for the star.
 But, it seems to be the case that although the very real events have inspired the story, the script uses fiction as per its convenience to further the plot.